Wisconsin Laws and Incentives

 The Wisconsin Office of the Governor established the Governor's Steering Committee on Autonomous and Connected Vehicle Testing and Deployment (Committee) to support the testing and deployment of AVs, identify corridors for AV testing and operation, and make recommendations for changes needed to existing state laws that impede the deployment of AVs.
-The Wisconsin Department of Transportation will deliver a report to the governor detailing the findings of the Committee by June 30, 2018.
+The Wisconsin Department of Transportation delivered a report to the governor detailing the findings of the Committee.
 (Reference Executive Order 245, 2017)

 Sustainable Biofuels Production Practices

 The Wisconsin Bioenergy Council (Council) must identify voluntary best management practices for sustainable biomass and biofuels production.
 The Council must report its findings, at least biennially, to agencies and private parties that assist biofuel feedstocks and biofuels producers.
 (Reference Wisconsin Statutes 93.47)

 Biodiesel is defined as a fuel comprised of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, either in pure form or mixed in any combination with petroleum-based diesel fuel.
 The definition of biodiesel is expanded for purposes of existing provisions that encourage alternative fuels use in state-owned vehicles.
 (Reference Wisconsin Statutes 16.045(1)(c))

 Biodiesel Labeling Requirement